An Idiot's Guide to Hiking Annapurna Circuit Trek

 - 1 Mosquito repellent

-All was carried in the one bag that weights 8kg in total.
+All was carried in the one bag weights 9kg.
 No need for porter.
 Just carry less shits!

 - Get a proper hiking shoes!
 At least a trail-running shoes.
 I wore sandal until Manang.
 On Day-2, the heel of my foots cracked and hurts if I step heel-first, and I had to walk in tip-toe, barefoot-running style from Day-3 onwards while wearing the Darn Tough socks that wasn't a split-toe.